Johan-torfs/plg-platformer/README.md

 - Write a controller to draw the platform sprites instead of drawing them for each platform seperately
 - When the platform turns, the player unintentialy exits the idle animation
 - Make visuals for the checkpoints
+- Make it so the player cannot spam jump into a wall